 How to cut down on alcohol (and still have your daily cocktail)

-While many were mastering the art of the perfect sourdough in lockdown, or learning Italian or bingeing on jigsaw puzzles, it turns out a lot of us have been drinking.
+While many were mastering the art of the perfect sourdough in 2020, or learning Italian or bingeing on jigsaw puzzles, it turns out a lot of us were drinking.

 At the same time, according to research conducted last year by the Foundation for Alcohol Research and Education (FARE), 20 per cent of Australian households admitted to buying “more alcohol than usual” since the COVID-19 outbreak and, of these, 34 per cent say they are now drinking alcohol daily.

 Alcohol-free cocktails are on the rise.
 Photo: Jana Langhorst.